Chris7462/TikZ/README.md

-This is a collection of TikZ examples from the pgf manual book.
+This is a collection of TikZ examples.
+Most of them are from the pgf manual book.
+I also add some interesting examples and features in this document.